 Adrian Martin is an Irish chef from County Cavan, Ireland.

-Having discovered and developed his flare for all things cuisine from a very young age, Adrian went on to train in some of Ireland’s most renowned restaurants including MacNean House (where he worked for six years) and the Michelin Star Bon Appetite restaurant in Malahide.
+Adrian has trained in some of Ireland’s most renowned restaurants including MacNean House (where he worked for six years) and Michelin Star restaurant, Bon Appetite in Malahide.

-Adrian is currently an Ambassador for Nordmende Smart Living, Manor Farm and holds a degree in Culinary Arts from the School of Tourism, Killybegs.
+Adrian is currently an Ambassador for Nordmende Smart Living and Manor Farm and holds a degree in Culinary Arts from the School of Tourism, Killybegs.

-Now, when he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of the Ireland with a primary focus to educate both Primary and Secondary School level schoolgoers on the importance and value of good food.
-Through weekly visits and cookery demonstrations, Adrian teaches the kids of today about the importance of healthy food and the tools they’ll need to practice great and simple cooking.
+When he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of Ireland with a primary focus to educate both Primary and Secondary School level school-goers on the importance and value of good food.
+Through weekly visits and cookery demonstrations, Adrian teaches children about the importance of healthy food and the tools they will need to practice simple cooking.

-Adrian also hosts a number of cookery demonstrations for various food festivals, shows, charities, GAA Clubs, ICA Groups, Festival Communities and assorted community endeavours.
+Adrian also hosts a number of cookery demonstrations for various food festivals, shows, charities, GAA Clubs and ICA Groups around the country.